OsmanKAYI/full-stack-roadmap/javascript/vue/composition.api/ref.vs.reactive.md

 # Ref vs Reactive - Vue 3 Reactive Data Declaration

+**TL;DR:**

+- In Vue 3's Composition API, declaring reactive data requires using `ref` for primitive types and top-level properties, and `reactive` for objects and arrays.
+- There's an experimental reactivity transform to simplify code.
+- Non-reactive data can be declared directly.
+- `readonly` prevents mutations.

 Declaring Reactive Data while working with the Options API was straightforward.
 Everything inside the `data` option was automatically made reactive and was available in the template.
 The only caveat was to make `data` a function and prevent sharing state across all component instances.

 With Composition API things are not that simple.
 State declaration has to be done explicitly, using the two available utility functions (`ref` and `reactive`), and there are multiple quirks that you need to be aware of in the beginning.